-Hinduism is a sacred religion.
+Hinduism is the largest and the oldest religion of hte world.
 In Hinduism, many things are considered holy.
-Hindus do not just worship idols of Gods and Goddesses, but also consider few objects as sacred.
-From small basil plant to the vermilion powder, these small sacred objects have a spiritual significance.
+Hindus not just worship idols of Gods and Goddesses, but also consider some objects as very sacred.
+From a small basil plant to the vermilion powder, these small sacred objects have a spiritual significance.
 Fire, wind, sun and soil are considered holy in Hinduism.

 Such objects are sacred in Hinduism and people have faith in it.
 Even animals like cow is considered very holy in Hinduism.
 Metals like gold, silver, copper, iron and brass are also considered holy in Hinduism.
 Take a look at the most holy objects in Hinduism.